 REACH is tracking lengths of stay for persons in a private psychiatric hospital as the REACH programs are made aware of such persons.
-The median length of stay for children was 8 days for both this quarter and the last quarter.
-For adults the median length of stay was 10 days for FY23Q3 as compared to 9 days in FY23Q4.
-In comparing the average length of stay in FY23Q4, the adult's average length of increased slightly from 11 to 12 days and the children's length of stay increased from 11 to 12 days.
+The median length of stay for children increased by 1 day as compared to last quarter.
+For adults the median length of stay was 10 days in FY23Q1 as compared to 9 in FY24Q2.
+In comparing the average length of stay in FY23Q1 to FY24Q2, the adult's average length of increased slightly from 11 days to 12 days and the children's length of stay increased from 9 to 12 days.
 This information for the current quarter under review is provided below.

 REACH is capturing information for hospitalized persons based upon if they are accepting or refusing REACH services surrounding their hospitalization.
 If the person (or their decision maker, as applicable) accepts REACH services ("known"), REACH can participate in discharge planning and offer mobile supports in the community, or a step-down stay at a crisis therapeutic home if indicated.
 An individual (or their decision maker) may elect to decline REACH services ("unknown") when offered which is outside of the program's control.
-Length of stay data for private hospitalizations for FY23Q4 are displayed below.
+Length of stay data for private hospitalizations for FY24Q2 are displayed below.
 In the context of the graphs that follow on average and median lengths of stay, accepting is displayed as "known" and refusing services is displayed as "unknown".

-Length of stay data for the first three quarters of FY23 are noted below for known versus unknown to REACH persons in state psychiatric facilities.
+Length of stay data for FY24 Q1 are noted below for known versus unknown to REACH persons in state psychiatric facilities.